TheWilley/Simon/README.md

 This is a React implementation of the memorization game "Simon Says" where a sequence is played and the player have to repeat the same sequence.

 The game was made to sharpen my React knowledge and because it's fun.
+It was made in about 2 days so nothing too complex.

 ## How To Use
 Simply go to the [official webpage](https://thewilley.github.io/simon-says/) to get started, or run the app yourself by following these steps: